 For more than 100 years, Commonweal has published some of the best writers of fiction, from Graham Greene and Alice McDermott to Andre Dubus and Mary Gordon.
 Submit your best work and join them today!

-The Commonweal Prize for Short Fiction, which was launched last year as part of our centennial celebration, recognizes original and outstanding short fiction from emerging writers.
-The winner will receive a prize of $1,000 and publication in the July/August 2025 fiction issue and on the Commonweal website.
-We are pleased to announce that our guest judge will be Vinson Cunningham, staff writer at the New Yorker, finalist for the Pulitzer Prize for criticism, and author of Great Expectations.
+The Commonweal Prize for Short Fiction, which was launched in 2024 as part of our centennial celebration, recognizes original and outstanding short fiction from emerging writers.
+The winner will receive a prize of $1,000 and publication in the July/August 2026 fiction issue and on the Commonweal website.
+We are pleased to announce that our guest judge is Phil Klay, National Book Award-winning author of Redeployment and Missionaries.

 Submission guidelines: